Instant Pot Mushroom Soup for cold winter evenings. Comfortingly thick and tasty with an Indian twist!

 Yesterday morning, I woke up to a scene right out of Frozen.
 Blinding white snow everywhere and snowflakes, big as frisbees, flying merrily in the slight wind.
 Hello, Canadian winter.
 You're officially here and I'm super glad because now I can do my favorite thing: make soup!

-So cream of mushroom soup it was.
+So mushroom soup it was.
 Thick and delicious, it sat waiting in my trusty instant pot until mid-morning when the boys finally got up and we made short work of it.

-And speaking of soup, here's another winter-friendly soup recipe if you are looking to add to your repertoire.
+Speaking of soup, here are more soup recipes if you are looking to add to your repertoire.
 Mulligatawny soup is a chunky curry soup that's made for these cold days.
-Another soup that I really love is this cauliflower soup.
-It is thick and creamy, without any cream.
+And two more soups that I really love are cauliflower soup, which is thick and creamy without any cream, and this vegetable soup with pasta and beans.
+All of them are made in the instant pot!
 Do take a look ...
-I can bet you won't be disappointed.
+I'll bet you won't be disappointed.

 Yes, curry powder makes this soup quite special, believe it or not.
 It gives it lots of extra flavor and a pleasing golden color.